Topcoder-Consulting/minisite-template/readme.md

 # Leaderboard

 The endpoint for the leaderboard api can either be set in app.js or as a heroku env variable.
+[See the tc-leaderboard repo page](https://github.com/cloudspokes/tc-leaderboard) for more info.
 You'll want to create a new leaderboard for the new community before you get started.
 You can use the demo leaderbaord from tc-leaderbaord for testing if you'd like for testing.
 The instructions for creating a new leadboard are on the tc-leaderboard readme.
 It's simple.